Raymond Allen (scriptwriter): Later life and death

 In 2016, Allen contributed some of the dialogue to a special one-off episode of Some Mothers' Do 'Ave 'Em for charity Sport Relief in association with BBC Sport.
 He married Nancy Williams the following year.
 She had one son from a previous relationship.
 They resided in Ryde during his later years.
-Some Mothers Do 'Ave 'Em was adapted for the stage by Guy Unsworth and started touring in 2018.
+Some Mothers Do 'Ave 'Em was adapted for the stage by Guy Unsworth, and a tour began in 2018.

 Allen died on 2 October 2022, on the Isle of Wight.
 He was 82, and had suffered from cancer.